-chievement of Determining interventions Ensure decision makers receive objective and rigorous analysis of a variety of options indicating how intended outcomes would be achieved and including the risks associated with those options.
+necessary to optimise the achievement of Determining interventions Ensure decision makers receive objective and rigorous analysis of a variety of options indicating how intended outcomes would be achieved and including the risks associated with those options.
 Therefore ensuring best value is achieved however services are provided; and Consider feedback from citizens and service users when making decisions about service improvements or where services are no longer required in order to prioritise competing demands within limited resources available including people, skills, land and assets and bearing in mind future impacts.
-Planning interventions Establish and implement robust planning and control cycles that cover strategic and operational plans, priorities and targets; Involving Before Deciding Engage with internal and external stakeholders in determining how services and other courses of action should be planned and delivered; (D) Determining the interventions necessary to optimise the achievement of the intended Consider and monitor risks facing each partner when working collaboratively including shared risks; Ensure arrangements are flexible and agile so that the mechanisms for delivering outputs can be adapted to changing circumstances; Establish appropriate key performance indicators (KPIs) as part of the planning process in order to identify how the performance of services and projects is to be measured; Ensure capacity exists to generate the information required to review service quality regularly; Prepare budgets in accordance with organisational objectives, strategies and the medium term financial plan; and Inform medium and long term resource planning by drawing up realistic estimates of revenue and capital expenditure aimed at developing a sustainable funding strategy.
-Optimising achievement of intended outcomes Ensure the medium term financial strategy integrates and balances service priorities, affordability and other resource constraints; Ensure the budgeting process is all-inclusive, taking into account the full cost of operations over the medium and longer term; Ensure the medium term financial strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage; and its Developing the Council's Review operations, performance use of assets on a regular basis to ensure their continuing effectiveness; capacity Working as a team Improve resource use through appropriate application of techniques such as benchmarking and other options in order to determine how the Council's resources are allocated so that outcomes are achieved effectively and efficiently; 5 Recognise the benefits of partnerships and collaborative working where added value can be achieved; and lity Develop and maintain an effective workforce plan to enhance the strategic allocation of resources. capability of its Developing the capability of the Council's Develop protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained; he ca leadership and other Publish a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making of the governing body; ding tl individuals Having the support we Ensure the Leader and the Chief Executive have clearly defined and distinctive leadership roles within a structure whereby the Chief Executive leads the Council in implementing strategy and managing the delivery of services and clu need other outputs set by Members and each provides a check and a balance for each other's authority; (E) Developing the Council's capacity, including the leadership and the individuals within it Develop the capabilities of Members and senior management to achieve effective shared leadership and to enable the organisation to respond successfully to changing legal and policy demands as well as economic, political and environmental changes and risks by: ensuring Members and staff have access to appropriate induction tailored to their role and that ongoing training and development matching individual and organisational requirements is available and encouraged; ensuring Members and Officers have the appropriate skills, knowledge, resources and support to fulfil their roles and responsibilities and ensuring that they are able to update their knowledge on a continuing basis; and ensuring personal, organisational and system-wide development through shared learning, including lessons learnt from governance weaknesses both internal and external.
-Ensure that there are structures in place to encourage public participation; Take steps to consider the leadership's own effectiveness and ensure leaders are open to constructive feedback from peer review and inspections; Hold staff to account through regular performance reviews which take account of training or development needs; and
+Involving Before Deciding Establish and implement robust planning and control cycles that cover strategic and operational plans, priorities and targets; Engage with internal and external stakeholders in determining how services and other courses of action should be planned and delivered; Consider and monitor risks facing each partner when working collaboratively including shared risks; Ensure arrangements are flexible and agile so that the mechanisms for delivering outputs can be adapted to changing circumstances; Establish appropriate key performance indicators (KPIs) as part of the planning process in order to identify how the performance of services and projects is to be measured; ion Ensure capacity exists to generate the information required to review service quality regularly; enti Prepare budgets in accordance with organisational objectives, strategies and the medium term financial plan; and interv Inform medium and long term resource planning by drawing up realistic estimates of revenue and capital expenditure aimed at developing a sustainable funding strategy. ng the Optimising achievement of intended outcomes Ensure the medium term financial strategy integrates and balances service priorities, affordability and other resource constraints; (D) Determining the interventions necessary the intended Ensure the budgeting process is all-inclusive, taking into account the full cost of operations over the medium and longer term; Ensure the medium term financial strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage; and

-Ensure the achievement of 'social value' through service planning and commissioning.
-The Public Services (Social Value) Act 2012 states that this is "the additional benefit to the communityover and above the direct purchasing of goods, services and outcomes".
+❖ Ensure the achievement of 'social value' through service planning and commissioning.
+The Public Services (Social